 “Our Constitution has always been here.
 Our rules of conduct, our rules of behavior, the way we think, our moral values – are actually situated around the Stó:lō Nation.
 They not only define our Nation, but they define how we are supposed to conduct ourselves.
 Our constitution has always been here and it really is written in stone.” – Xwelixweltel (Grand Chief Steven Point)

-- Our Constitution defines us as a society.
+- Our Tsilangin defines us as a society.
 Our collective goals, rules and principles as a self-governing people.

-- Our Constitution cuts our ties to the Indian Act.
+- Our Tsilangin cuts our ties to the Indian Act.

-- Our Constitution is the sacred ground for our law making powers, authorities and responsibilities in governing ourselves as Xwexwilmexw.
+- Our Tsilangin is the sacred ground for our law making powers, authorities and responsibilities in governing ourselves as Xwexwilmexw.

-- Our Constitution is deeply rooted in our history, origin, and our unique Stó:lō identities, relations with our land, and what belongs to us.
+- Our Tsilangin is deeply rooted in our history, origin, and our unique Stó:lō identities, relations with our land, and what belongs to us.

-- Our Constitution is a sacred writing, a powerful form of modern transformation linking us to sxwōxwiyá:m and connecting us to S’ólh Téméxw.
+- Our Tsilangin is a sacred writing, a powerful form of modern transformation linking us to sxwōxwiyá:m and connecting us to S’ólh Téméxw.